 One example of an organization that uses this setup for centralized logging for their Kubernetes cluster is Samsung.
 They use the Fluentd / ELK stack combination, but add Kafka for an added step of buffering and monitoring.
 Samsung has even open sourced this configuration of tools and called K2 Charts.

-You can stream logs of different formats together, but this would be harder to analyze and could get messy, considering the scale of Kubernetes.
+You can stream logs of different formats together, but this would be harder to analyze, considering the scale of Kubernetes and how complicated Kubernetes log collection can get.
 Instead, the preferred way is to attach a sidecar container for each type of log data.
 A sidecar container is dedicated to collecting logs, and is very lightweight.
 Every sidecar container contains a Fluentd agent for collecting and transporting logs to a destination.

 Archived Log Storage